-Although the school year is just wrapping up, Operation BackPacks is already preparing for September.
-The program aims to provide local children with new backpacks and school supplies – the tools they need to achieve academic success – and help alleviate the financial stress parents face each new school year.
+Although the current school year is winding down, Operation BackPacks is already underway.
+The program aims to provide local children with new backpacks and grade-appropriate school supplies – the tools they need to achieve academic success – and help alleviate the financial stress parents face each new school year.

-With support from Giant Tiger, Staples, the United Way of Chatham-Kent’s Women’s Leadership Council and numerous local organizations and businesses, Operation BackPacks hopes to serve every child and family in need throughout Chatham-Kent.
+With support from Giant Tiger, Staples, United Way of Chatham-Kent’s Women’s Leadership Council and numerous local organizations and businesses, Operation BackPacks strives to serve every child and family in need throughout Chatham-Kent.

 How can I get a BackPack for my child?

-Parents or guardians can request a backpack for their children online by following this link.
-Alternatively, parents can call 519-354-0430 to speak with the Co-ordinator.
-Your information is kept private and confidential.
+Parents or guardians can request a backpack for their children online by following this link or visiting www.uwock.ca.
+Registration forms have been sent to all schools.
+Or, parents can call 519-354-0430 to speak with the Project Co-ordinator.
+Your personal information is kept private and confidential.

 How can I help?

 You can support this program by donating money, supplies or your time!
 The easiest way is to sponsor one or multiple backpacks at $25 each.
-Sponsoring a backpack allows co-ordinators to monitor the quantity of supplies and ensure each child receives a similar backpack.
+Sponsoring a backpack allows co-ordinators to monitor the quantity of supplies and ensure each child receives the supplies they need based on their grade level.
 You can also donate your time by volunteering to help pack and distribute backpacks during the last week of August.